Counterfactual Learning of Stochastic Policies with Continuous Actions

 We also note that, apart from \cite{demirer2019semi} that uses an internal offline cross-validation for model selection, previous works did not perform offline model selection nor evaluation protocols, which are crucial for deploying methods on real data.
-We provide a brief summary in Table \ref{tab:related_work} to summarize the key differences with our work.

 Optimization methods for learning stochastic policies have been mainly studied in the context of reinforcement learning through the policy gradient theorem~\citep{ahmed2019understanding,sutton2000policy,williams1992simple}.
 Such methods typically need to observe samples from the new policy at each optimization step, which is not possible in our setting.
 Other methods leverage a form of off-policy estimates during optimization~\citep[][]{kakade2002approximately,schulman2017proximal}, but these approaches still require to deploy learned policies at each step, while we consider objective functions involving only a fixed dataset of collected data.
 In the context of CRM, \citet{su2019cab} introduce an estimator with a continuous clipping objective that achieves an improved bias-variance trade-off over the doubly-robust strategy.
 Nevertheless, this estimator is non-smooth, unlike our soft-clipping estimator.